utils-lists 4.0.2

 Detailed Description

-The intrusive lists can be defined by instantiating the micro_os_plus::utils::intrusive_list class template.
+The intrusive lists can be defined by instantiating the micro_os_plus::utils::intrusive_list class template, which provides a flexible and efficient way to manage collections of objects.

 Example